kineticsquid/pass-docker/README.md

 ### Ember application-related variables

+It is important to note that the Ember application does not actually read environment variables at runtime.
+Instead, values for environment variables are baked into the Ember app at during the build.
+Ember will actually embed its environment context into the application's HTML by adding it to the rendered document `<head>`.
+This means that in order to change any variable that the Ember app relies on, you will need to rebuild the app and create a new Docker image.

   - EMBER_PORT: the Ember HTTP application is served on this port
   - The Ember code base will be downloaded and built from `EMBER_GIT_REPO`, using the branch or tag defined in `EMBER_GIT_BRANCH`
   - DOI_SERVICE_URL: The relative URL of the DOI service, used at `ember` image _build time_, not run time (default: `/doiservice/journal`)
   - POLICY_SERVICE_URL: The relative URL of the schema service, used at `ember` image _build time_, not run time (default: `/policyservice`)
   - USER_SERVICE_URL: The relative URL of the user service, used at `ember` image _build time_, not run time (default: `/pass-user-service/whoami`)
   - METADATA_SCHEMA_URI: URL to the metadata global schema.
 Gets added to metadata blob (default: `https://oa-pass.github.io/metadata-schemas/jhu/global.json`)
+  - STATIC_CONFIG_URI: The relative URI of the static branding configuration file.
+This is important to allow the Ember app to be able to retrieve branding stylesheets, images, and other static assets. (_default: `/config.json`_)

 ### Fedora-related variables